 Do you see any opportunities to spruce them up with a power word?

 Your author bio is another extremely important part of your marketing.

-When you guest post for another blog, your author bio has the difficult job of making readers want to know more about you so they click through to your site.
+When you guest post for another blog (or write an article as a freelancer), your author bio has the difficult job of making readers want to know more about you so they click through to your site.

 That means your author bio needs to spark attention and interest.
 And you usually only get three sentences, so you need to carefully consider the words you use.